 Flushing techniques can be divided into three main categories: passive, active and chemically-enhanced.

-The difference between passive and active flushing
+What is the difference between passive and active flushing?

 The difference between passive and active flushing is that at some point in the plant’s rush to ripening, either the caretaker or nature makes a decision to help the plant ripen by removing nutrients from the soil.
 The primary nutrient that is removed in this process is N, although many other water-soluble nutrients are removed.